bmcclure/CakePHP-AutoAsset-Plugin/README.markdown

 And finally near the bottom, usually right before the closing body tag, add the following:

     if (isset($assets)) {
+        echo $this->AssetLoader->globals($assets);
         echo $this->AssetLoader->load($assets);
     }

+You can call the functions anywhere in your layout that you would like, but it is recommended to follow the above pattern for maximum performance.

+The main exception is if any of your 'requiredJs' files rely on your defined 'globals'.
+In that case, call the globals() function before the required() function.

+Also note that if you do not call required() before calling load(), load() will also load all of the required files for you.
+Thus, if you'd prefer to load everything before the closing body tag, you can simply omit the required() function call from the head.

 The end result